LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/loops/studio.rst

 2. Inside of ``mealAssembly()``, write a ``for`` loop to assemble ``numMeals`` meals.

    a.
 The meals must include one item from each category in the ``pantry`` array.

+      admonition:: Hint

+         The computer needs to know how many crew members to prepare food for and what ingredients.
+Consider creating a nested loop that will create a meal for each crew member and then add it into a larger collection of meals.

    b.
 Each ingredient can only be used ONCE.
    c.
 Add each meal to ``meals`` once it is assembled.
    d.
 At the end, return ``meals``.